 Plan your visit

 Commissioned for Toward Common Cause and featured in the 2021 National Museum of Mexican Art’s annual Día de muertos exhibition is Circle of Ancestors by the artist, curator, and scholar, Amalia Mesa-Bains.
-This installation investigates the migration and the rendered invisible histories of Mexican contributions in the building of Chicago, focusing on the wave of the mid-1900s.
+This installation is dedicated to the artist’s mother, Marina Cornejo Gonzalez Mesa’s family and honors the many contributions they and other Mexican families have brought to the building of Chicago.

-In addition to Circle of Ancestors by Amalia Mesa-Bains, this exhibition also features an installation by the MacArthur Fellow, poet, essayist, and performer, Sandra Cisneros.
+In addition to Circle of Ancestors and Book of the Dead by Amalia Mesa-Bains, this exhibition also features an installation by the MacArthur Fellow, poet, essayist, and performer, Sandra Cisneros.
 The display serves as an ofrenda to her mother, Elvira Cordero Cisneros.

 This permanent exhibition showcases the diversity of Mexican identities across North America, and includes Guillermo Gómez-Peña’s sculpture New World Order—a miniature ship in a bottle that stands as a satirical ode to the historical encounter and colonialism, while noting the commodification of violence, genocide, invasion, displacement, borders, erasures, among others—as well as recently acquired photographs by the Civil Rights organizer, educator, photographer, and MacArthur Fellow Maria Varela.

 Over the years, the institution has grown, its audience has broadened, and its reach now extends across the United States and beyond.
-To support this evolution, in 2001, the museum expanded to a 48,000 square-foot, state-of-the-art facility in the heart of Pilsen and in 2006 it unveiled a new name, the National Museum of Mexican Art.
-While its presence has grown, the NMMA remains true to its founding mission: To showcase the beauty and richness of Mexican culture by sponsoring events and presenting exhibitions that exemplify the majestic variety of visual and performing arts in the Mexican culture; to develop, conserve and preserve a significant permanent collection of Mexican art; to encourage the professional development of Mexican artists; and, to offer arts-education programs.
+While its presence has expanded, the NMMA remains true to its founding mission: To showcase the beauty and richness of Mexican culture by sponsoring events and presenting exhibitions that exemplify the majestic variety of visual and performing arts in the Mexican culture; to develop, conserve and preserve a significant permanent collection of Mexican art; to encourage the professional development of Mexican artists; and, to offer arts-education programs.